-Lacking the yachting infrastructure of Thailand, Myanmar charters often commence in Phuket, yet there is a selection of fine charter yachts with the appropriate licences.
+Lacking the yachting infrastructure of Thailand, Myanmar charters often commence in Phuket, where you hsould find is a selection of fine charter yachts with the appropriate licences.

 Indonesia, the world’ largest archipelago, stretches over 5,000 kilometres between Asia and Australia.
 The country’s 17,000 islands are home to some of the most unspoiled environments on earth and offer a diverse selection of charter opportunities.

 An up-and-coming charter destination, the island chain is gradually being recognized as a haven for those who wish to escape the tourist trail.
 The areas most suited to superyacht exploration are the Lesser Sunda Islands of Lombok, Komodo, Rinca, Flores, Sumbawa.
 All are resplendent in natural beauty and are endowed with their own unique character.

 There is also the 1,500 island-strong archipelago of Raja Ampat, located in the West Papua province.
 Incorporating the four main islands of Misool, Salawati, Batanta and Waigeo, the region is also home to 75 percent of all known coral species and a magnificent range of other marine life.